janet-lang/spork/README.md

 Various Janet utility modules.
 Spork aims to be grab bag of useful Janet functionality that does not belong in the core library.

+To use all features mentioned bellow in ones program you can do `(use spork)` to import them.
+When you need only part of the functionality, please use `import` as seen in the example for the part.

 ## Formatting